Fact-checked

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Gastritis in the elderly is less pronounced than in young people, although the disease is more severe: it is often accompanied by a sharp deterioration of the condition, severe intoxication, symptoms of cardiovascular insufficiency up to the collapse.
-Complaints and a clinical picture of a chronic gastritis at people of elderly and senile age are less expressive, than at young, quite often proceeds latently.
+Gastritis in elderly people is less pronounced than in young people, although the disease is more severe: it is often accompanied by a sharp deterioration in condition, severe intoxication, symptoms of cardiovascular failure up to collapse.
+Complaints and clinical picture of chronic gastritis in elderly and senile people are less expressive than in young people, often proceeds latently.

-Acute gastritis in the elderly develops due to the intake of poor-quality infected foods, mistakenly using strong solutions of acids or alkalis, improper and long-term use of medicines (salicylates, reserpine, corticosteroids, cardiac glycosides).
+Acute gastritis in the elderly develops as a result of consuming poor-quality infected food, mistakenly consuming strong solutions of acids or alkalis, or improper and prolonged use of medications (salicylates, reserpine, corticosteroids, cardiac glycosides).

-Among the causes of the development of chronic gastritis can be identified exogenous and endogenous.
-Exogenous factors - a violation of diet, the use of poorly processed rough food, long-term use of medications.
-Endogenous causes include neurovegetative disorders, neuroreflexive effects in diseases of other organs, lesions of the pituitary-adrenal system, chronic infectious diseases, metabolic disorders, hypoxia of stomach tissues in chronic cardiovascular, respiratory, renal insufficiency, allergic diseases.
+Among the causes of chronic gastritis, exogenous and endogenous factors can be distinguished.
+Exogenous factors include dietary disorders, consumption of poorly processed coarse food, and long-term use of medications.
+Endogenous causes include neurovegetative disorders, neuroreflexive effects in diseases of other organs, damage to the pituitary-adrenal system, chronic infectious diseases, metabolic disorders, hypoxia of gastric tissue in chronic cardiovascular, respiratory, and renal failure, and allergic diseases.

-Lesion of the gastric mucosa with chronic gastritis: superficial (initial phase), with lesions of glands without atrophy (intermediate phase) and atrophic (terminal phase).
-In contrast to the young, in the elderly and old people the most common is atrophic bacterial (type B).
+Damage to the gastric mucosa in chronic gastritis: superficial (initial phase), with damage to the glands without atrophy (intermediate phase) and atrophic (final phase).
+In contrast to young people, the most common type in elderly and old people is atrophic bacterial (type B).

-Gastritis in the elderly is acute.
-Characterized by the syndrome of gastric discomfort - nausea, vomiting, belching with air or eaten on the eve of food, pain mainly in the upper abdomen (epigastric angle, nadpupochnaya area), sometimes with irradiation in the right and left hypochondrium.
-In severe cases, there is an increase in heart rate, a decrease in blood pressure.
+Gastritis in the elderly occurs acutely.
+It is characterized by a syndrome of gastric discomfort - nausea, vomiting, belching of air or food eaten the day before, pain mainly in the upper abdomen (epigastric angle, supraumbilical region), sometimes radiating to the right and left hypochondrium.
+In severe cases - increased pulse rate, decreased blood pressure.

 Features of chronic gastritis in the “third age”:

-• prevalence of dyspeptic syndrome over pain syndrome;
+• predominance of dyspeptic syndrome over pain syndrome;

-• more secretory deficiency of the glands of the stomach;
+• more often secretory insufficiency of the gastric glands;

-• presence of not only gastric, but also intestinal dyspepsia; The disease is characterized by low symptomatology.
+• the presence of not only gastric but also intestinal dyspepsia; The disease is characterized by mild symptoms.
 Patients often complain of a feeling of heaviness and fullness in the epigastric region, sometimes mild pain after eating.
-There is bloating, belching, rumbling in the abdominal cavity, general weakness, constipation, sometimes changing diarrhea.
-In this case, the aggravation of the disease is associated with a change in the nature of nutrition, the use of whole milk, meat or spicy foods, alcohol, medicines.
+Bloating, belching, rumbling in the abdominal cavity, general weakness, constipation, sometimes replaced by diarrhea are noted.
+In this case, an exacerbation of the disease is associated with a change in the nature of nutrition, the use of whole milk, meat or spicy dishes, alcohol, and medications.

 What do need to examine?